Tokyo Marathon 2024: My First Big Athletics Photoshoot

 Benson Kipruto wins Tokyo Marathon 2024.

 Tokyo International Marathon attracts top-tier talent from around the globe.
 It has a reputation for fast times and competitive fields.
 Spectators witness the world’s best athletes push the limits of human performance.
-What else would you expect with athletes like pre-race favorites Eliud Kipchoge and Sifan Hassan in the pack?
+What else would you expect with athletes like pre-race favorites Eliud Kipchoge and Sifan Hassan (who finished 10th and 4th, respectively) in the pack?

 The marathon route winds its way through many of Tokyo’s iconic landmarks.
 It offers both participants and spectators a unique perspective.
 They will see the city’s rich cultural heritage and modern urban landscape.

-The marathon is renowned for its electric atmosphere.
-Tokyites love this event and will line the streets to watch it.
+The marathon is renowned for its atmosphere.
+Tokyoites love this event and will line the streets to watch it.
 They cheered and encouraged their heroes.
 I’m sure the event was an unforgettable experience for the athletes.

 Tomoki Suzuki wins Tokyo Marathon 2024 wheelchair division